brucou/movie-search-app/article/article.md

-# Building robust, maintainable user interfaces with state machines
+# Building robust, maintainable, testable user interfaces with state machines
 So, you just finished a client's project.
 Three months of crazy deadlines, constant changes in specifications, with an endless streams of bugs, but you did it.
 Happy as Ulysses on his way back to Ithaka, you enjoy a few days at home and start binge-watching movies.